Kalamassery: Economy

-There are also many small scale industries in Kalamassery like St Antony Industries, Micro Tools, Ambadan Industries, Vellappally Manufacturing Industry, Pottekattu Rubbers Pvt.
-Ltd, Logiwiz, Bajaj etc. A part of South Kalamassery is as an Industrial area, with small scale industries such as perfume making industries and plastic recycling industries.
-Many people are engaged in employment through these industries.
-There are also Kudumbasree associations, employing many women.
-The Main Headquarters of Vodafone India is at South Kalamassery.
-The largest shopping mall in India- LuLu International Shopping Mall started in 2013 is at Edapally toll, which is a part of Kalamasserry Municipality.
+There are also many small-scale industries in Kalamassery, like St. Antony Industries, Micro Tools, Ambadan Industries, Vellappally Manufacturing Industry, Pottekattu Rubbers Pvt.
+Ltd., Logiwiz, Bajaj, etc. A part of South Kalamassery serves as an industrial area that hosts small-scale industries, including perfume-making and plastic recycling.
+These industries employ a large number of people.
+There are also Kudumbashree associations, employing many women.
+The main headquarters of Vodafone India is at South Kalamassery.
+The largest shopping mall in India- LuLu International Shopping Mall, which opened in 2013, is located at Edapally toll, within the Kalamasserry Municipality.

 Kalamassery is home to 3 Kochi Metro stations: